HomeSpan/HomeSpan/README.md

 #### 11/3/2020

 > HomeSpan 1.0.0 is the initial public release.
-It is 100% feature-complete and includes 16 very detailed example-tutorials providing step-by-step instructions on how to use HomeSpan to create your own HomeKit devices.
-A 10-page User Guide provides addtional details on how to configure your finished HomeKit device for use on your WiFi network, and how to pair it to HomeKit.
+It is 100% feature-complete and includes 16 very detailed [tutorial examples](docs/Tutorials.md) providing step-by-step instructions on how to use HomeSpan to create your own HomeKit devices.
+A 10-page [User Guide](docs/UserGuide.md) provides addtional details on how to configure your finished HomeKit device for use on your WiFi network, and how to pair it to HomeKit.

 # Getting Started